Kazakhstan declares state of emergency amid fuel price protests | DW | 04.01.2022

 A two-week state of emergency has been declared following protests over surging fuel prices.
 A government announcement that it would lower prices failed to appease the protesters.

-Kazakh President Kassym-Jomart Tokayev declared a two-week state of emergency after mass protests broke out over fuel prices, his office said early Wednesday.
+Kazakh President Kassym-Jomart Tokayev declared a two-week state of emergency after protests broke out in several locations over fuel prices, his office said early Wednesday.

-Protests broke out in Kazakhstan on Tuesday after authorities lifted price caps on liquefied petroleum gas (LPG), allowing fuel prices to rise significantly.
+The protests on Tuesday came after authorities lifted price caps on liquefied petroleum gas (LPG), allowing fuel prices to rise significantly.

 The state of emergency includes an 11 p.m. to 7 a.m. curfew, movement restrictions, and a ban on mass gatherings, according to official documents.